 - Several picnic tables are located around the oven.

-- 3 large stainless steel countertops for food preparation.
+- 3 large stainless steel countertops for food preparation with room to fit 9-12 people preparing food at a time.

-- 5 pizza peels large enough to make 10-12 inch pizzas.
+- Pizza peels large enough to make 10-12 inch pizzas.

 - The oven and the wood to heat it.